 National Occupational Standards - Course Core Competencies

-To set the educational benchmark and ensure the highest standard of student proficiency, all our courses adhere to the highest standards of competency stipulated by the UK'S National Occupational Standards.
-This guarantees all our delegates the highest standard of education across a range of measurable core competencies which are consistent across all our courses.
-This means students can be confident in knowing upon completion of their course they will have obtained the right level of knowledge, skill and competence to set up professionally if they choose.
+To set the educational benchmark and ensure the highest standard of student proficiency, all our courses adhere to the highest standards of competency stipulated by the LPA National Occupational Standards.
+This guarantees all our delegates achieve the highest standard of education across a range of measurable core competencies which are consistent across all our courses.

 What are National Occupational Standards?